Welcome to today's edition of the Rush 24-7 podcast.

 I'm really trying to get a handle on that generation.

-And I have picked up on something that is to me upsetting and disturbing.
+And I have picked up on something that is, to me, upsetting and disturbing.

-And it's it's very simple.
+And it's very, very simple.

-And I, once I point this out to you, I think if you pay attention as you go forward, you'll notice it too.
+And once I point this out to you, I think if you pay attention as you go forward, you'll notice it too.

 It ties in with everything going on at college campuses today.